MapStory/mapstory-community/items/developer-tab.md

-## Developer tab
+## User Story

-Provide a way for developers to access the service endpoints for MapStory.
+As a developer, I want a way for developers to access the service endpoints for MapStory.
 We do good open standards and open data API's, and we should make that obvious

 ### Requirements/spec